shimondoodkin/whisper-keyboard/README.md

 - `WKEY_MOUSE_BUTTON` (optional): `middle`, `x1`, or `x2` to start dictation while holding the selected mouse button.
 Leave blank to disable.
 - `WKEY_MOUSE_ENABLED` (optional): set to `false` to ignore mouse-trigger input even if a button is configured (default `true`).
 - `LLM_CORRECT` (optional): set to `true` to run transcripts through `llm_corrector`.
+- `LLM_CORRECT_PROMPT` (optional): custom multiline instructions sent to the LLM when correction is enabled.
+Defaults to a generic punctuation/grammar fixer prompt.
 - `CHINESE_CONVERSION` (optional): OpenCC conversion code such as `s2t`, `t2s`, etc.

 Example: